victos/angular-opensource/projects/ng-busy/README.md

 6.x version is used for angular 6.x

+7.x version is used for angular 7.x

+8.x version is used for angular 8.x

 **NgBusy** can show busy/loading indicators on any promise, or on any Observable's subscription.

 [![Travis](https://img.shields.io/travis/victos/angular-opensource/master.svg?label=Travis%20CI&style=flat-square)](https://travis-ci.org/victos/angular-opensource)